Looking for a novel way to learn a language?

 If you’re already on the hunt for great books in other languages, you’re probably the type who appreciates authentic foreign-language content.
 You know—the real-deal stuff that native speakers read, watch and listen.
 In that case, you’ll want to supplement your reading diet with real-world foreign videos on FluentU.
-This app offers movie trailers, music videos, inspiring talks and more that’ve been transformed into language learning experiences.

 Each video comes with interactive captions that you can click for an instant definition and pronunciation of any word.
 There are also flashcards and exercises to help you remember what you’ve watched.
 It’s a great way to make sure you’re building those reading skills even while absorbing the authentic sounds of your target language.
 Check out a free trial to supplement your book browsing and reading with fun video learning.

 You know it.
 You love it.
 But did you know your favorite provider of must-have items and last-minute Christmas gifts also has an extensive foreign language books section?

 It’s true.
 Amazon offers books in over a dozen languages, including widely spoken languages like Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian and Spanish.
 It also offers selections in a number of less common languages, like Amharic and Lithuanian.

 You can browse by going to the “foreign language” book section (linked above).
 From there, you can browse by language using the categories on the left side of the screen.
 Still not finding what you’re looking for?
 Try searching your target language with the word “books.”
 For instance, “Spanish books.”
 You can also search in your target language.
 For instance, “libros en español” (“books in Spanish”).
 This will provide you with a nice list of options.